How To Compose Music for Beginners

 Actually, to start making your own music, the only thing you need to do is to drum your beat, sing your song, or hum your tune...

 Yes, that is creating music, and everyone can do it.
-But if you would like to actually get some tools to create music and write it with musical notation, then this is the right place!
+But if you also would like to get some tools to create music, and write it with musical notation, then this is the right place!

-Here is a series of music composition lessons for beginners, for free, that will teach you some of the techniques used when composing music.
+Here is a series of music composition exercises for beginners, for free, that will teach you some of the techniques used when composing music.